mupplelabs/mupplelabs.github.io/_posts/2026-3-13-MPA_RLM_in_OneFS.md

     ```sudo isi_mpa_check --fail-if-mpa-disabled /usr/bin/isi_elevate_root```

     This should create a MPA request for elevating to root.
 Approve the created MPA request with one of the approver-accounts.

 - Be aware that **compadmin** does **NOT** have the ISI_PRIV_ELEVATE_ROOT privilege by default!
 - Finally, rerun the command to start the elevated shell.

 **Testing and Verification:**

-- File system access follows user permissions.
+- File system access follows user permissions, if a user requires to mangle permissions, add the user to the BACKUPADMIN role.
 - Attempt to change system time using date command should fail.
 - Change system time with:

     ```sudo isi_mpa_check isi cluster time modify 202510301500```

     **Note:** This requires MPA approval each time, depending on retention as
     provided by approver.

 - Run a command on all nodes on a cluster with isi_for_array:

     ```sudo isi_for_array -s hostname```

     **Note:** this requires NO MPA approval.

 - Elevate to root (for rare occasions) with:

     ```sudo isi_mpa_check --fail-if-mpa-disabled /usr/bin/isi_elevate_root```

     Requires MPA approval.

 **Disabling RLM:**